runetrust/cds-spatial/README.md

 bash setup.sh
 ```

-`setup.sh` creates a Python virtual environment and installs the dependencies from `requirements.txt`.
+`setup.sh` creates a Linux compatible Python virtual environment and installs the dependencies from `requirements.txt`.
 Activate it with:

 ```bash
 source env/bin/activate